Kostr/UEFI-Lessons/Lesson_33/README.md

 # Code images for different CPU architectures in OptionROM image

-In the intro I've mentioned that PCI device can have various code images for different CPU architectures.
+In the previous lesson I've mentioned that PCI device can have various code images for different CPU architectures.

 Check out this guide as an example https://www.workofard.com/2020/12/aarch64-option-roms-for-amd-gpus/